olumpeter/web-projects/72-css-layout/d-test-your-skills-flexbox/README.md

 The aim of this task is to show understanding of the default behavior of Flexbox, and how you do not need to do a lot of work to acheive many patterns.

-To solve this task the you need to use <code>display: flex</code> on the parent, and also <code>justify-content: space-between</code>.
+To solve this task the you need to use `display: flex` on the parent, and also `justify-content: space-between`.
 You do not need to use the flex property or any of the longhands on the children, as the defaults will cause them to display auto sized and not grow to fill the inline dimension.